-Writing a CV in English is essential if you are a non-Dutch speaker and wish to apply for jobs with international companies.
+Writing a CV in English is essential if you are a non-Dutch speaker and wish to apply for jobs with international companies in the Netherlands.
 Even if you are a senior professional and have previously written and submitted many CVs, the CV that you have now may require some re-structuring for the Dutch market.

-Your CV is an extremely important marketing tool as it is the first impression that a prospective employer has of you as a prospective employee.
+Your CV, next to your motivation letter, is an extremely important marketing tool as it is the first impression that a prospective employer has of you as a prospective employee.
 It is imperative that your CV does you justice, marks you out favourably amongst the competition and opens the door for you with an interview where you can expand further on your career history, skills and background.

 How to make an ATS friendly resume?